Alcohol Detox in Memphis, TN

 - Fighting disease and infection

-The liver filters toxins like alcohol from your system.
-Excessive drinking can strain your liver by overloading your liver with additional toxins from alcoholic beverages.
+The liver filters toxins like alcohol from the system.
+Excessive drinking strains the liver by overloading it with additional toxins from alcoholic beverages.
 Some liver cells die in the process of filtering, even when you don’t drink.
 The liver can repair itself to keep functioning, however, excessive use of alcohol puts a lot of pressure on the liver and reduces its ability to regenerate.

 Some of the risks of alcohol use disorder on the liver include: